-- The mount's polar fork geometry and rear altitude adjuster would interfere at all but the lowest latitudes. - A huge sight hole would have been required on the top of the dec axis to avoid vignetting of the alignment stars around the periphery of the polar scope. - Internal cabling would interfere with the operation of the polar scope. - An externally mounted polar scope (i.e. on a bracket on the side of the axis) does not give satisfactory results. - The mount will rarely be used as a portable mount. - Other excellent alternatives are available that take advantage of the Astro-Physics GTO system. (see further details below)
+- The mount's polar fork geometry and rear altitude adjuster would interfere at all but the lowest latitudes. - A huge sight hole would have been required on the top of the Dec. axis to avoid vignetting of the alignment stars around the periphery of the polar scope. - Internal cabling would interfere with the operation of the polar scope. - An externally mounted polar scope (i.e. on a bracket on the side of the axis) does not give satisfactory results. - The mount will rarely be used as a portable mount. - Other excellent alternatives are available that take advantage of the Astro-Physics GTO system.
+(See further details below.)

-Altitude and Azimuth Adjustments - Rough polar alignment
+Altitude and Azimuth Adjustments - Rough Polar Alignment

-To begin with, your pier and/or Flat Surface Adapter (3600FSA) should already be oriented approximately towards the pole.
+To begin with, your 3600 Flat Surface Adapter (3600FSA) and/or pier should already be oriented approximately towards the pole.
 See the section earlier in the manual on pier assembly.

-For rough polar alignment, your goal is to be able to sight and roughly center the celestial pole when looking through the polar alignment sight hole in the center of the RA (polar) axis.
+For rough polar alignment, your goal is to be able to sight and roughly center the celestial pole when looking through the polar alignment sight hole in the center of the R.A. (polar) axis.
 However, we realize that, unlike our smaller mounts, this one will probably have most of its assembly and rough alignment work done during the day when the pole is not visible.
 You may want to consider using an inclinometer (like the one shown at right) for rough altitude setting.

 You might also consider making a mark of due north in your observatory for rough azimuth setting.
 If you use a compass to set the rough azimuth, be aware of the difference between the true pole and the magnetic pole for your particular location.
+You must also be careful of any magnetic effects of the mount's various components on your compass' performance.

-To perform the rough alignment, you will need to make altitude (up/down) and azimuth (side-to-side) adjustments to the position of the mount.
-We should therefore take a closer look at how these adjustments are accomplished on the 3600GTO.
-You will see by looking at the photo at right that the Azimuth Adjuster, Altitude Adjuster and Polar Alignment Sight-hole are all close together for convenience.
+To perform the rough alignment, you will need to make altitude (up/ down) and azimuth (side-to-side) adjustments to the position of the mount.
+As shown in the photo at right, the Azimuth Adjuster, Altitude Adjuster and Polar Alignment Sight-hole are all close together for convenience.